pchp250g8-home-php-tutorials/php-console-bintodec/README.md

 BinToDec.
 PHP Tutorials.
 Simple Input/Output.
 Strings.
 Algorithms.
 Console Application.
-A console application in the Java programming language.
+A console application in the PHP programming language.
 The program does the following:
   1. Asks the user to enter a string.
   2. Checks whether the entered string is valid.
 It must be less than 32 characters long and contain only the numbers 0 and 1.